kaihsun1014/DLAB_finalproject/README.md

 ## Preparation

-Download "finalproject.py," "music," and "img."
+Download "finalproject.zip," and you must have a "Nexy4 DDR," a screen with VGA, and a keypad to play.

 ## How to play

-Please run the code with python3, use mouse to click button "start," "exit," or "rule."
+Please run the code with verilog, connect all tools correctly as the code says. play with keypad.
-Complete at least 10 rows to win.
 Most important, have fun!